gowthamrajk/CAPTCHA_verification_with_javascript/README.md

 ## 🔭 Features :

 - Generate CAPTCHA randomly
+- User can enter only 6 characters as a limit for captcha verification
-- verify and display status based on the verification 📲
+- Verify and display status based on the verification 📲
 - Automatically generates new CAPTCHA's after 6 seconds of every successfull verification 🖇️

 # TECHNOLOGIES USED 📌